The science of living better, longer

 “To make a long story short, Hadza social networks look just like ours, visually and mathematically,” Christakis said.
 “Despite the fact that in the intervening 10,000 years we invented agriculture, and cities, and telecommunications, we make the same networks they do.
 So network structure has an ancient origin and it doesn’t seem to have changed.”

 This knowledge may be useful in influencing the health of populations, he added.
 “The pattern of connections among human beings affects the properties of social groups.
 And new properties, maybe even cooperation, or infection resistance, or intelligence, may emerge because of the connections, because of the ties between people, and not necessarily because of the people themselves.”

-This Article was submitted by Michael E Fitzsousa, on Tuesday, November 12, 2013.
+This article was submitted by Michael E Fitzsousa on November 12, 2013.